barriehadfield/tutorial-hyperreact-rails/README.md

 # A simple Hyperloop Rails App

 This quick tutorial will take you through all the steps necessary to get simple HyperReact components rendering in a new Rails application.
+You can clone the source of this tutorial [here](https://github.com/barriehadfield/tutorial-hyperreact-rails).

 Firstly, let's create a new Rails app.
 If you would like to add HyperReact to an existing app simply skip this step and pickup from where we add the HyperRails gem.